MridulS/pydata-networkx/README.md

 Your browser will open to an index page where you can click on a notebook to run it.

+### Links

+There is an adpated version of this tutorial in Spanish, thanks to [@iris9112](https://github.com/iris9112/) -> https://github.com/iris9112/pycon2019_iris9112

 ### Credits

 This tutorial is built on and inspired by the previous offerings of this tutorial at PyData LA 2018, PyData NYC 2018, PyData Delhi 2018, SciPy 2018, PyCon US 2018, PyData London 2018, PyData NYC 2017, PyConDE 2017, PyCon PL 2017, EuroSciPy 2017, EuroSciPy 2016, SciPy India 2015 and is a part of (notebooks 7 and 8) Eric Ma's tutorial Network Analysis made Simple https://github.com/ericmjl/Network-Analysis-Made-Simple